exokitxr/zeo/docs/user-manual.md

 https://local.zeovr.io:8000?t=ZU1TVgYyUAlDCnJgDVNDRHlrCmhAGDvCgHRhexoD
 ```

+## Server setup: Addendum

+Here are some additional notes and steps that apply regardless of how you run your server.

-### Step 6: Hosts file (optional)
+### Optional 1: Hosts file

-Since you're running a server on your own domain (`local.zeovr.io`) and you (probably) don't own that domain, you'll need to teach your computer how to reach it.
+Since by default you're running a server under the `local.zeovr.io` domain, and you probably don't control that domain, you'll need to teach your computer how to reach it.

 That is, you'll need to add a line to your [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).